laravel/vite-plugin/UPGRADE.md

 rm webpack.mix.js
 ```

-If you are using StyleCI and have ignored the `webpack.mix.js` file in your configuration, you may also like to remove the ignore rule.
+If you are using StyleCI and have ignored the `webpack.mix.js` file in your configuration, you may also wish to remove the ignore rule.

 ### Optional: Configure Tailwind

-If you are using Tailwind, perhaps with one of Laravel's starter kits, you will need a `postcss.config.js` file.
+If you are using Tailwind, perhaps with one of Laravel's starter kits, you will need to create a `postcss.config.js` file.
 Tailwind can generate this for you automatically:

 ```shell
 npx tailwindcss init -p
 ```

-Or you can create it manually:
+Or, you can create it manually:

 ```js
 module.exports = {